 Chapter 10.
 Oncology Overview and Supportive Care

 Answer a is incorrect.
-Vincristine is a vesicant and should not be administered intramuscularly due to causing severe tissue damage.
+Vincristine is a vesicant and should not be administered intramuscularly as it can cause severe tissue damage.

 Answer b is incorrect.
 Vincristine and the other vinca alkaloids are fatal if administered intrathecally.

 Answer d is incorrect.
-Vincristine is a vesicant and should not be administered subcutaneously due to causing severe tissue damage.
+Vincristine is not orally bioavailable and must be administered intravenously.

 Select the supportive care medication that is associated with fluid retention.

 Answer d is correct.
 Oprelvekin may cause fluid retention; therefore, use caution in heart failure and hypertension patients.
 Other significant cardiovascular events associated with oprelvekin include arrhythmia, pulmonary edema, and cardiac arrest.